wp-plugins/envoke-supersized/readme.txt

 1. Example of the Envoke-Supersized plugin in action on our own website.

 == Changelog ==

+= 2.0.2 =
+Version 2.0.2 fixes missing translations and a few bugfixes.

+* Increased images that load by default on front end.
+Added filter 'enss-max-images' to easily alter this, if necessary.
+* Made sure that all settings can be translated.

 = 2.0.0 =
 Version 2.0.0 brings many bug fixes and improvements, and a lot of under-the-hood improvements